Secret Mars: Researching Evidence For Ancient Intelligent Life on the Red Planet

 "Should science be studying the thousands of images from Mars, for signs of a possible past civilization?"

-One day science may indeed have to reappraise Mars as a world that was once inhabited, at which point archaeology will without doubt be placed firmly on the planning table for future missions to the Red Planet.
-But the purpose of this research project is to show that archaeological evidence may already exist in the Mars images, and it appears that nobody in the science community - not the least NASA - is publicly studying this potential, world-changing data.
+One day science may indeed have to reappraise Mars as a world that was once inhabited, at which point the presently 'theoretical' science of exoarchaeology will without doubt be placed firmly on the planning table for future missions to the Red Planet.
+But the purpose of this research project is to show that such evidence may already exist in the Mars images, and it appears that nobody in the science community - not the least NASA - is publicly studying this potential, world-changing data.

 The Search for Evidence of E.T. on Mars is Ridiculed by Science